TWR 71-000 series

 The Tokyo Waterfront Area Rapid Transit 71000 series (東京臨海高速鉄道71000形) is an electric multiple unit (EMU) commuter train type operated by the third-sector railway operator Tokyo Waterfront Area Rapid Transit (TWR) since 2025.
 A total of eight 10-car sets are to be built to replace the fleet of 70-000 series sets used on the Rinkai Line since its opening in 1996.

 Design

-The 71000 series is built by Japan Transport Engineering Company (J-TREC) as part of its "Sustina S24 Series" family of 20-metre-long four-door cars.
+Based on the JR East E233 series design, the 71000 series is built by Japan Transport Engineering Company (J-TREC) as part of its "Sustina S24 Series" family of 20-meter-long four-door cars.
 The type uses a wide-body design to reduce congestion.

 Formation

 Sets are based at Yashio Depot and are formed as follows with six motored ("M") cars and four non-powered trailer ("T") cars.